Nick Vamivakas

 Research and initiatives at CXR focus on:

-CXR has team members from brain and cognitive science, optics, electrical and computer engineering, neuroscience, and history.
+CXR has team members from brain and cognitive science, optics, electrical and computer engineering, neuroscience, and history, and regularly adding more team members from across the University.

 Barry Silverstein, CXR director